People Share Stories About Their Most Ridiculous Roommate Situation

 21. She Threw Out Her Wedding Cake Out Of Jealousy

 “The title pretty much sums it up.
 I had a roommate with whom I used to be close friends, until, that is, I got engaged.
-From that point on, she made it her mission to make my life in the house hell, all while making me seem like an a**hole any time I confronted her about it.
+From that point on, she made it her mission to make my life in the house ****, all while making me seem like an ***** any time I confronted her about it.

 She would throw out my food.
-If I had a board game out on a bookshelf and she didn’t like it, I’d find it in the basement with her two cats that p*ssed and sh*t all over the place.
+If I had a board game out on a bookshelf and she didn’t like it, I’d find it in the basement with her two cats that p*ssed and *** all over the place.
+She would go out of her way to make a huge racket in the kitchen if my fiancé and I were sitting quietly in the dining room or in the living room watching a movie.

-Well, lo and behold, I got married in October.
 I even invited her to the small reception we had at a brewery, but she was “too busy” to go and then had a meltdown when I brought a few people back to our house (which had been the clear plan from the start) to have pizza and eat the rest of the cake.

 My husband and I had told her for months that we would be buying a house and I would be moving out.

-I offered to find her and my other roommate a replacement since they could never get their sh*t together to actually pay the rent on time, despite it being about $450/person.
+I offered to find her and my other roommate a replacement since they could never get their *** together to actually pay the rent on time, despite it being about $450/person.
 (That’s a story for a whole other post.)

 Well, one night after the reception, I was sitting downstairs eating a slice of leftover wedding cake and got a phone call from our realtor that our offer on a house was accepted.
 Low and behold, I come back downstairs, and not only was the slice of cake I was eating gone, but my entire wedding cake leftovers, including the top tier we were saving in the freezer, were in the trash.
-With old food dumped over them, I couldn’t even save any.”

 8 points - Liked by liro1, amka, tepo and 5 more